Does Student Financial Aid Count as Income for Benefits?

 Financial aid can include student loans, grants, scholarships, stipends, and work-study programs.

-Student loans do not count as income for these two benefits, but be careful to avoid resource limitations if you borrow extra money to pay living expenses not billed by your school.
+Student loans do not count as income for these two benefits, but avoid resource limitations if you borrow extra money to pay living expenses not billed by your school.

 Funds held in a bank account could cause you to lose valuable benefits.